 Benefits of an MIH Program

 A Mobile Integrated Healthcare program can be highly beneficial for a city, county, hospital district, or Emergency Service District (ESD).
-Reduced unnecessary emergency visits, reduced hospital readmission rates, and budget and time economy are some benefits EMS providers who have implemented an MIH program have experienced.
+Reduced unnecessary emergency visits, reduced hospital readmission rates, and budget and time economy are some benefits EMS providers who have implemented the Mobile Integrated Healthcare model have experienced.

 Even operating an MIH program with internal funding can result in money saved.
 A city near San Antonio conducted a cost analysis and identified that the attention given by MIH paramedics to five high-utilizer patients saved the city approximately 150 thousand dollars in one year.
 Additionally, the MIH program allowed their ambulances to be available for emergency calls, increasing community safety.